hedera-dev/hcs-skills/README.md

 TODO

-#### Step NNN: Subscribe to HCS topic
+#### Step 11: Subscribe to HCS topic

-Stay within `front/skill-subscribe.js`, and look in the `skillSubscribe` function.
+Stay within `util/skill-subscribe.js`, and look in the `skillSubscribe` function.
 Find the comment `// NOTE: Subscribe to HCS topic` next.

 ```js
   new TopicMessageQuery()